The Games I Played Growing Up

 The wolf then begins to name colors.
 Once they hit on a color that one of the eggs has chosen, the egg has to run toward the wolf and try to get past them without getting caught.
 If they are tagged, they are eaten and become the new wolf.
 If the wolf misses, the egg gets to rejoin the other eggs, and new colors are chosen.

 I used to play this game on the playground at recess.
 There were typically about 30 kids playing so it became difficult to choose colors.
 We really had to search our memories through the colors that we remembered from our 96 pack of Crayola crayons.
 It was quite a process to choose a wolf, often taking several rounds of “one potato, two potato” to eliminate the players down to one.
 The Castle Park Kids have a more efficient process for choosing a wolf.
-After Jamie’s little sister, Becky, is injured in the last game, Michelle, the oldest player, decides that she should get to be the wolf in the new game.
+After Jamie’s little sister, Becky, is injured during "Red Light, Green Light," Michelle, the oldest player, decides that she should get to be the wolf in the new game.

 I rarely ever played the traditional game of tag.
 There often had to be a twist to it, such as freeze tag, release, and a game called “Batman” which we played in gym class where the taggers wore yellow, Batman cape-style jerseys as they chased the others around the gymnasium.

 I have my characters play another variation of tag called, "TV Tag".
 In regular tag, there is sometimes a “base” where players can run to and tag in order to be safe from the tagger.
 In TV tag, base is reached by squatting down and naming a TV show.
 You need to be armed with several TV shows, as you’re not allowed to name the same show twice to be safe.
 I tend to draw a blank under pressure and was never very good at this game (unless we were allowed to name movies too).
-Still, I put it in there anyway to show that sometimes the kids just wanted to run.
+In my book, this is a game that everyone can agree to, and they have fun playing it.

 The Laughing Game

 When you’re tired of running, but you still want to play outside with your friends, you often come up with sit down games that you can play in a group.
-In my story, Becky’s best friend, Kayla, makes up “The Laughing Game”.
+In my story, a little girl named Kayla, makes up “The Laughing Game”.

 I tried to give the characters as many funny things to do as possible in my book.
 It was a very difficult scene to write as I was never very good at this game.
 My sense of humor is very calm and dry, and I’m not comfortable making a fool of myself in a slapstick way.
-This kind of humor is crucial to playing this game so I preferred to sit back and watch the other players make me laugh.
+However, I threw those reservations out the window and let the kids get silly, and even a little edgy.

-When nobody wanted to be wild animals and not live in cages or have a zookeeper, we played another make believe game called “Big Cats”.
+When we all wanted to be wild animals and not live in cages or have a zookeeper, we played another make believe game called “Big Cats”.
 In this game, we were humans who each possessed a magic necklace.
 Each necklace was a different color, but they all did the same thing.
-When we rubbed the necklace, we could transform ourselves into any kind of big cat that exists on the planet (lions, tigers, panthers, leopards, etc.).
-We often morphed from one kind of cat to another throughout the game.
+When we rubbed jewel on the necklace, we could transform ourselves into any kind of big cat that we wanted: lions, tigers, panthers, leopards, etc. We often morphed from one kind of cat to another throughout the game.
 We ran from hunters, hunted in packs, and created stampedes which often caused one of us to put ourselves in harm’s way of being trampled (much like that famous scene in The Lion King).

 As the book progresses, Jamie grows more independent and begins to venture outside the confines of the playground.
 At one point in the story, they discover the fun of playing in some nearby woods.
 Here, they decide to become woodland creatures.
 The older girls pretend to be deer while the young girls are rabbits.
 The deer and rabbits are friends, and the rabbits often ride on the backs of the deer (hanging onto their shoulders, rather than really traveling piggyback).

 The surroundings of the players often inspire the games that they play, and the same held true for my play group.
 The summer that we began to play in the woods, we made up games that were best played around the trees and creek that ran through the center of the woods.
 Unfortunately, this can result in a wicked case of poison ivy, as the characters in my book soon find out.

-In our games, I was often the animal trainer, or a killer whale.
+In our games, I was often the animal trainer or a killer whale.
 We really had to use our imaginations to turn a four inch pool of water into a 20 foot deep swimming tank.
-Using our knowledge of the real Sea World, we were able to pull off this illusion to give ourselves something to do on a hot day besides soak in the water.
+Using our knowledge of the real Sea World, we were able to pull off this illusion to give ourselves something to do on a hot day besides spray each other with squirt guns.

 We weren’t always animals when we played our make believe games.
 Many of the games we played were based on old TV shows that we used to watch, or we would act out scenes from movies.
 However, one playground where we hung out had a steering wheel attached to the wall.
 Here, we would use this as the wheel of a ship.